 - Screaming and hissing

-New owners may find this overwhelming.
-Caiques are smart parrots, but they’re also stubborn.
-If you lack the patience and dedication necessary to reinforce their training, their less desirable traits will become prevalent.
+Caiques are smart parrots, but they’re stubborn.
+If you lack the patience and dedication necessary to reinforce their training, their less desirable traits will become evident.

 Types of Caiques Parrots

 There are two types of caiques parrots: the white-belly and the black-headed.

 White-Belly Caique Parrot